May 09, 2023 / Educational

 Learn all you need to about lobster clasps.
 We break down their constructions, benefits, and tips for soldering near a clasp. ...

-Lobster clasps are one of the most popular clasp options for jewelers out there – and for good reason!
+Lobster claw clasps are one of the most popular clasp options for jewelers out there – and for good reason!
 They’re sturdy, long lasting, easy to use, and come in a ton of styles and material types.
-Keep reading for the lowdown on how they’re made and why you might want to use one.
+These clasps get their name because they look like the claws of lobsters.
+These oceanic creatures are known for their large, strong claws.
+Keep reading for the lowdown on how these clasps are made and why you might want to use one.

-Before we can get into all the benefits of a lobster clasp, we first need to understand how they’re made.
+Lobster claw clasps have a small trigger that you lever with your finger or nail to open the gap in the claw body.
+Before we can get into all the benefits of a lobster claw clasp, we first need to understand how they’re made.
 We’ll go over the physical construction of the clasp, but also the magnet test, assay, and how plating treatments might affect your clasp.

-Just like our other favorite clasp, the spring ring, lobster clasps are also constructed with a steel spring.
+Lobster claw clasps are constructed with a strong steel spring inside of an exterior metal casing.
 They are made up of 3 parts – the spring, the trigger, and the body.
-Unlike spring rings, where the spring is fitted into a tube, lobster clasps have a slightly different shaped spring, with only one coil instead of many.
+Unlike spring rings, where the spring is fitted into a tube, lobster claw clasps have a slightly different shaped spring, with only one coil instead of many.
 When you pull the trigger, it pushes the spring against the body of the clasp.
 When you release the trigger, it springs back into a neutral position.
-For more information about spring rings, read our blog Spring Rings: All you Need to Know.
+For more information about spring rings, read our blog All About Spring Rings

 Image of deconstructed and cut open lobster clasps